 Concrete paving that is located outdoors can be susceptible to a condition known as efflorescence.
 It is caused by water moving through the substrate of a material collecting and carrying minerals and salts found in the mortar bed, grout, soil or the stone itself.
 When the impure water reaches the surface of a material and evaporates, the minerals and salts will be left behind.
 Through a reaction with carbon dioxide in the air, these form those white marks commonly seen on unprotected porous surfaces.

 If detected early, efflorescence can be removed using a metal brush.
 Time is essential, the longer efflorescence is left to cure the more difficult it will be to remove.
 However, the best treatment for efflorescence is prevention.
-Dry-Treat’s STAIN-PROOF Original™ provides permanent water and oil repellency.
+STAIN-PROOF® Premium Impregnating Sealer, formerly known as STAIN-PROOF Original™, provides permanent water and oil repellency.
 The sealer deeply penetrates into the pores of a material, permanently bonding through a chemical reaction.
 This creates a water-repelling barrier which stops water ingress.
 The pores of the material are not blocked so moisture trapped in the substrate can escape as vapour, preventing the salts and minerals reaching the surface.

-- STAIN-PROOF™ Original™ provides superior water and oil repellency, which will help prevent staining from food and liquid spills on all granite surfaces.
-The invisible, impregnating sealer permanently bonds to the pores of granite through a chemical reaction.
+- Premium Impregnating Sealer provides superior water and oil repellency, which will help prevent staining from food and liquid spills on all concrete surfaces.
+The invisible, impregnating sealer permanently bonds to the pores of concrete through a chemical reaction.
 This means a treated surface will not be affected by traffic, exposure to UV radiation or commercial cleaning processes.

-- Oxy-Klenza™, part of Dry-Treat’s HANAFINN range is perfectly suited for removing stubborn stains.
+- STAIN-PROOF Alkaline Cleaner, formerly known as OXY-KLENSA™, is perfectly suited for removing stubborn stains.
 The powerful, oxygen based cleaner can be made into a closed poultice which can remove stains that have had time to sink into dense stones such as granite.
 Refer to our maintenance guide for how to apply a closed poultice to a stain.

 Protecting your concrete paving